thebgacademy/genome-note-publications/README.md

 2. Understood the purpose of a genome note and the information it reports
 3. Gained an idea of why automating genome note production is important and how this can be achieved

-## Part 2: Hands on - Running the sanger-tol/genomenote pipeline and esploring the outputs
+## Part 2: Hands on - Running the sanger-tol/genomenote pipeline and exploring the outputs

 By the end of this part you will be able to: